Updated 17 April 2021

 And where do we draw the line?
 If a species shows a mere residual cognition, is there necessarily some sentient consciousness accompanying it?
 Even the bee, one of the more intelligent insects, is beginning to raise such questions.
 It has more of a nerve complex than a real brain, but its behaviour is proving more sophisticated than hitherto suspected and is increasingly being described in the language of cognition.
 What information might lurk within those patterns of nervous activity?
 Perhaps one day we shall find out.

-We are beginning to learn just how full of inner experience the animal kingdom must really be, the story of Freckles is a real wake-up call.
-Moralists, neurologists, psychologists and computer scientists can no longer assume that all animals are "dumb".
+Science is finally beginning to admit what has been so obvious to so many of us for so long; it is beginning to learn and document for itself just how full of inner experience the animal kingdom must really be.
+The stories of Freckles and Heidi are a real wake-up call.
+Moralists, neurologists, psychologists, philosophers and computer scientists can no longer get away with assuming that all animals are "dumb".
 Society can no longer stumble on in the belief that abuse of individual animals is as acceptable as the abuse of individual plants.